Yoichi Chikahara

 2024.04

-Our paper entitled Differentiable Pareto-Smoothed Weighting for High-Dimensional Heterogeneous Treatment Effect Estimation has been accepted to UAI2024 (Acceptance rate 27.0%)!
-We propose differentiable Pareto smoothing, an end-to-end IPW weight correction framework for CATE estimation.
+Our paper, entitled Differentiable Pareto-Smoothed Weighting for High-Dimensional Heterogeneous Treatment Effect Estimation, has been accepted to UAI 2024 (acceptance rate: 27.0%).
+In this work, we propose differentiable Pareto smoothing, an end-to-end inverse probability weighting (IPW) correction framework for improving the stability of conditional average treatment effect (CATE) estimation.

 2024.04

 Joint work entitled Meta-learning for heterogeneous treatment effect estimation with closed-form solvers has been accepted to Machine Learning (Impact Factor: 7.5)!
-We tackled the few-shot CATE estimation problem where we have access to only a few observational data instances.
+To tackle the CATE estimation problem in a small-sample regime, we propose to leverage meta-learning.

 2023.12

-Joint work entitled Uncertainty Quantification in Heterogeneous Treatment Effect Estimation with Gaussian-Process-Based Partially Linear Model has been accepted to AAAI2024!
-We have developed a Bayesian semi-parametric model for uncertainty quantification in CATE estimation.
+Our joint work, entitled Uncertainty Quantification in Heterogeneous Treatment Effect Estimation with a Gaussian-Process-Based Partially Linear Model, has been accepted to AAAI 2024.
+We present a Bayesian semi-parametric model for uncertainty quantification in conditional average treatment effect (CATE) estimation.

 2023.09

-My grant proposal entitled Causal Inference from Incomplete Data for Fair Machine Learning Predictions has been accepted to JST (ACT-X; Acceptance rate 19.9%)!
-I will tackle the difficulties in causal discovery, treatment effect estimation, and causality-based fairness.
+My grant proposal, entitled Causal Inference from Incomplete Data for Fair Machine Learning Predictions, has been accepted for funding by JST (ACT-X; acceptance rate: 19.9%).
+In this project, I will address challenges in causal discovery, treatment effect estimation, and causality-based fairness.

 2022.05

-Our paper entitled Feature Selection for Discovering Distributional Treatment Effect Modifiers has been accepted to UAI2022!
-We consider the concept of distributional treatment effect modifiers to correctly understand the causal mechanisms of treatment effect heterogeneity.
+Our paper, entitled Feature Selection for Discovering Distributional Treatment Effect Modifiers, has been accepted to UAI 2022.
+To better understand the causal mechanisms underlying treatment effect heterogeneity, we propose a feature selection approach founded on the concept of distributional treatment effect modifiers .

 Biography

-I am working at the intersection between causal inference and machine learning.
-My current research aims at developing fundamental techniques for causal inference from incomplete data, i.e., real-world data with several difficulties, including, but not limited to small sample size, high dimensionality, and complex measurement noise.
-I believe that such causal inference techniques offer an essential foundation for making scientific knowledge discoveries and achieving reliable machine learning.
+I work at the intersection of causal inference and machine learning.
+My current research focuses on developing fundamental methods for causal inference from incomplete data—that is, real-world data that present various challenges, including small sample sizes, high dimensionality, and complex measurement noise.
+I believe such causal inference techniques provide an essential foundation for making scientific discoveries and enabling reliable machine learning.

 Education